GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    :width: 500 px
    :align: center

-   Examples of two user CPTs created from the same master.
+   Examples of two user CPTs for the range -0.5 to 3 created from the same master.
 One (left) extracted a subset of the master before scaling while the other (right) used the entire range.

 The Drawing of Vectors